 University of Arkansas, Fayetteville

 Dr. Charles Robinson was named interim chancellor on Aug.
-9, 2021.
+9, 2021 and permanent chancellor on Nov.
+16, 2022.
 He previously led the UA, Fayetteville campus’s academic enterprise in addition to the 25 departments that comprise the Division of Student Affairs.
 He has served as provost since July 2020 and as vice chancellor of student affairs since 2015.

 Robinson’s time at the U of A spans more than 20 years, beginning as an assistant professor of history.
 Robinson earned a bachelor’s degree in history from the University of Houston, a master’s degree in history from Rice University, and a doctorate in history from the University of Houston.
 A full bio can be found here.